eonist/eonist.github.io/_posts/2019-01-06-modular-programming.md

 My notes on modular programming<!--more-->

 "And you can easily swap blocks.
-Want a new camera in the app? change the camera framework, api remains more or less the same"
+Want a new camera in the app?
+Change the camera framework, API remains more or less the same"

 ### Overview:
 - Modular: single 'responsibility'